ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/Implementations/Vertex/README.md

 ## Set up steps

 - You should set up a .NET middleware project using the Catalyst library and starter project.
 [See guide](https://ordercloud.io/knowledge-base/start-dotnet-middleware-from-scratch).
-- Through the OrderCloud API configure an Order Chekout IntegrationEvent object to point to your new middleware.
+- Using the OrderCloud API Portal, configure an Order Chekout IntegrationEvent object to point to your new middleware.
 [See guide](https://ordercloud.io/knowledge-base/order-checkout-integration)
 - Create a vertex account online and retrieve all the configuration variables required in [VertexOCIntegrationConfig.cs](./VertexOCIntegrationConfig.cs);
 	- CompanyName
 	- ClientID